 Daily use of pigment regulating topicals such as glycolic acid, vitamin C, retinol, azelaic acid, kojic acid, niacinamide, and/or tranexamic acid can help minimize melasma.
 Prescription strength hydroquinone can be used to improve a flare but should only be used under the guidance of a board-certified dermatologist as overuse may lead to worsening of pigmentation.

 4. Oral therapy

-For severe melasma, oral tranexamic acid can be quite effective but there are potential side effects.
+For severe melasma, oral tranexamic acid can be quite effective but there are potential side effects and contraindications.
 The risks and benefits should be discussed with your board-certified dermatologist.

 5. Chemical peels

-A series of low-energy laser devices can be used to improve melasma, but lasers should be used with caution as melasma can be flared by light and laser is a form of light.
+A series of low-energy laser devices can be used to improve melasma, but lasers should be used with caution as melasma may be flared by light and laser is a form of light.

-Melasma is a square and hyperpigmentation is a rectangle—all melasma is a form of hyperpigmentation, but not all hyperpigmentation is melasma.
-There are three main forms of hyperpigmentation: 1) Primary pigmentary disorders, including melasma 2) Post-inflammatory hyperpigmentation and 3) Sun-induced hyperpigmentation.
-Each of these have individual causes, presentations, and treatments, but diligent sun protection, pigment regulating topicals, and careful use of peels and lasers can improve all three.
+Melasma is a square, and hyperpigmentation is a rectangle—all melasma is a form of hyperpigmentation, but not all hyperpigmentation is melasma.
+Three main forms of hyperpigmentation are primary pigmentary disorders, post-inflammatory hyperpigmentation, and sun-induced hyperpigmentation.
+Each has individual causes, presentations, and treatments, but diligent sun protection, pigment regulating topicals, and careful use of peels and lasers may improve all three.

 Plensdorf S, Livieratos M, Dada N. Pigmentation disorders: diagnosis and management.
 Am Fam Physician.
 2017;96(12):797-804.